christian-posta/christian-posta.github.io/_posts/2019-02-12-guidance-for-building-a-control-plane-to-manage-envoy-proxy-based-infrastructure.markdown

 ![](/images/control-plane/envoy.png)

-That not-withstanding, because of [Envoy's universal data plane API](https://blog.envoyproxy.io/the-universal-data-plane-api-d15cec7a), we've seen a multitude of implementations of a _management layer_ to configure and drive Envoy-based infrastructure.
+Moreover, because of [Envoy's universal data plane API](https://blog.envoyproxy.io/the-universal-data-plane-api-d15cec7a), we've seen a multitude of implementations of a _management layer_ to configure and drive Envoy-based infrastructure.
 We're going to take a deep dive into what it takes to build a control plane for Envoy so you can use this information to evaluate what type of infrastructure will fit your organization and usecases best.
-Because this is a broad topic, we'll tackle it in a multi-part series published over the next few weeks.
+Because this is a broad topic, we'll tackle it in a multi-part series published over the next coming days.
 Follow along ([@christianposta](https://twitter.com/christianposta), [@soloio_inc](https://twitter.com/soloio_inc)) for the next entries.

 There were some [great talks at EnvoyCon/KubeCon](https://blog.envoyproxy.io/envoycon-recap-579d53576511) where some organizations shared their experiences adopting Envoy including how they built their own control planes.
 Some of the reasons folks chose to build their own control plane: